UWA 14-30 - How To

 It is a real challenge to compose with lenses that wide.
 That's why I never dared to go below 24mm.
 Anything below 20mm is clearly a special kind of photography with special demands.
-If you are not aware of the problems and are willing to learn you will be disappointed.
+If you are not aware of the problems and not willing to learn you will be disappointed.

 The main feature of such a lens is that it makes the foreground large and the background small.
 Thus, a wide scene will look boring if it has no foreground.
 This is not a lens just for getting a lot into the picture.
 You definitely need an interesting foreground which cooperates with your background by leading lines, framing or other means.
 Think of foreground, background and even the sky as parts of your picture which you need to balance and carefully position in the frame.

-Now, you get the idea of the picture as stretching from the closest subjects to the far horizon.
-But the next problem is that even at 14mm not everything is automatically sharp.
-You need to focus correctly and use a closed aperture, maybe even f/16.
 And for the foreground to work, it must be really close, like one meter or so.
 I found that an immense challenge.
 And not every scene allows such wide angle compositions.
 There are always overlapping elements to avoid.

 Isolating by blurring does not work in landscapes at 14mm, not even at f/2.8, which my lens does not even feature.
 But if you get really close, you can get blurred backgrounds as in the following shot.